1) My story begins the year after the Flood,

 The rebels' deluded presumption.

-God cannot be diminished or drained;
+God cannot be diminished nor drained;

 Theirs is an erroneous assumption.